-In this unit, students are required to make a product by conventional methods.
-Students will learn how to safely and accurately use hand tools, measuring and marking equipment, as well as how to operate manually controlled machines, such as pillar drills, milling machines and centre lathes.
-Students will need to apply quality control checks to review their finished products.
-On completion of this unit, students will understand, and be able to apply, the processes for making products, using a range of hand tools and manually operated machines.
+You will be required to make a product by conventional methods.
+You will learn how to safely and accurately use hand tools, measuring and marking equipment, and how to operate manually controlled machines, such as pillar drills, milling machines and centre lathes.
+You will need to apply quality control checks to review your finished products.